Katapult Firmware

 Katapult Firmware Description

 - Katapult firmware is a type of bootloader that can be used in conjunction with Klipper.
-After flashing via methods like DFU, the firmware can be updated with a single command.
+After flashing via DFU or similar methods, one-click firmware updates can be performed using commands.

 - Katapult firmware can only be used to flash firmware and cannot connect to Klipper!!!

-- Katapult firmware supports three methods for connecting to the host computer, with each method's firmware being independent of the others:
+- Katapult firmware supports three methods for connecting to the host machine, with each method’s firmware being independent of the others:

 - CAN connection